 Performance measures should be carefully selected to relate to the specific business/industry in which the company operates and, especially, the key value drivers of the company's business.

-In relation to short term incentives, we recognise the value of including a balance of metrics, both financial and non-financial as appropriate.
-Nevertheless, given their more demonstrable link to shareholder value, we believe financial measures should account for a majority of the performance assessment employed under a short-term incentive plan.
+Metrics may be financial and non-financial; however, there should be a strong emphasis on overall financial performance.
+Given their more demonstrable link to shareholder value, we believe financial measures should account for a majority of the performance assessment employed.
 The remuneration report should provide a clear explanation for the performance measures selected and how they are calibrated in the context of the company's strategy.